-If we said you could tour a giant shoe for only $5, would you do it?
-Well, just so happens you can in York.
+Tour a giant shoe in York for a fun, quirky experience.
 The Haines Shoe House, established in 1948, offers guided tours to experience five levels of the shoe-shaped house.
-Tours last about 25 minutes and are available spring through October.
-After the tour, you’ll have the option to enjoy locally made ice cream or fresh-baked goods on site.
+After the tour, you’ll have the option to enjoy locally made ice cream or fresh-baked goods on-site.

-Only 18 minutes west of Gettysburg, you’ll find yet another quirky Pennsylvanian attraction and a good excuse to buy yourself some old-time candy.
+Only 18 minutes west of Gettysburg, you’ll find yet another quirky Pennsylvanian attraction and an excellent excuse to buy yourself some old-time candy.
 Mister Ed’s in Orrtanna offers over 700 varieties of candy, homemade fudge and freshly roasted peanuts.
-In addition to loading up on sugary treats, you can view the 12,000 elephant statues, toys and other elephant-related objects on display, for free.
+In addition to loading up on sugary treats, you can view the 12,000 elephant statues, toys and other elephant-related objects on display for free.

-After visiting Mister Ed, you can burn off some of those candy calories at Caledonia State Park, located only 13 minutes away from the emporium.
-Explore ten miles of forested trails, including a journey through the ruins of the Caledonia Iron Works via the Thaddeus Stevens Historic Trail.
+After visiting Mister Ed, you can head to Caledonia State Park, located only 13 minutes away from the emporium.
+Explore 10 miles of forested trails, including a journey through the ruins of the Caledonia Iron Works via the Thaddeus Stevens Historic Trail.

 Located about 20 minutes west of downtown Carlisle, Meadowbrooke Gourds is the place to buy one-of-a-kind handcrafted gourd decor.
 On Tuesdays, visitors can take a free public tour to witness the gourd-crafting process.